 Still, there are significant signs of improvement in the U.S. economy.
-Private sector rehiring, gains in the automobile and housing markets, and expansion of domestic energy production and manufacturing are among the macro-trends likely to instill more confidence in the economy and spur stronger growth in insurance sales.
+Private sector rehiring, gains in the automobile and housing markets, and expansion of domestic energy production and manufacturing are among the macro trends likely to instil more confidence in the economy and spur stronger growth in insurance sales.

 To adapt to this “new normal,” there are actions carriers can take not only to leverage new opportunities emerging in the short term, but to set the stage for longer-range gains, in part by improving their technology and talent base as well as their marketing and distribution capabilities.